emberjs/guides/source/localizable/tutorial/installing-addons.md

 ```shell
 ember install ember-cli-mirage
 ```

-If you were running `ember serve` in another shell, restart the server to include Mirage in your build.

 Let's now configure Mirage to send back our rentals that we had defined above by updating `mirage/config.js`: